Telephone: 0117 964 7181 Email Us

 Trips, visitors and experiences this year:

 We already have lots of exciting experiences planned, and many more in the pipeline!
-This term we will be taking part in Year 5 Away Day at Mill on the Brue, and Year 6 will be taking part in the annual trip to the Bristol Life Skills centre.
-I am also conducted initial research into the idea of having some Vikings come and visit the school!
+This term we will be taking part in the Year 5 ‘Away Day at Mill on the Brue’, and Year 6 will be taking part in the annual trip to the Bristol Life Skills centre.

 Letters with full information about these visits will be sent home prior to each trip.